marazmista/radeon-profile/README.md

-Simple application to read current clocks of ATi Radeon cards (xf86-video-ati and fglrx).
+Simple application to read current clocks and temperatures, overclock and manage power settings of your graphic card.

-# xf86-video-ati driver
+# Supported drivers
+* ## Radeon ( xf86-video-ati / xf86-video-amdgpu )
   Install and run radeon-profile-daemon (https://github.com/marazmista/radeon-profile-daemon) for using this app as normal user.
 Otherwise app need to be run with root privilages for read clocks and changing profiles.
 You can add `username ALL = NOPASSWD: /usr/bin/radeon-profile` to your `/etc/sudoers`.
 Here is tip for run app as normal user but involves change permissions to system files: http://bit.ly/1dvQMhS

   Can be forced by `--driver xorg` parameter.

-# fglrx driver
+* ## AMD Catalyst ( fglrx )
   Normal user can run it.
 Data is read from `ati-config` output.
 No support for power settings.

   Can be forced by `--driver fglrx` parameter.

+* ## Intel ( xf86-video-intel )
+  Normal user can run it.
+No support for power settings.

+  Can be forced by `--driver intel` parameter.

 # Dependencies
 Crucial: